OCPI (Open Charge Point Interface) EV Roaming

 OCPI Functional Modules

 OCPI provides a common language between eMSP and CPOs to support the rapid expansion of the roaming network.
-The OCPI protocol covers seven functional modules:
+Specifically, the OCPI protocol covers seven functional modules:

 OCPI Functional Modules

-• OCPI Versions – Allow the two parties to agree on the protocol version supported by both.
+• OCPI Versions – This module allows the two parties to agree on the protocol version supported by both, including updates such as OCPI 2.2.1 or earlier versions like OCPI 2.1.1.

-• OCPI Credentials – Key exchange and authorization verification for securing the communications.
+• OCPI Credentials – Involves key exchange and authorization verification for securing the communications.

 Modules used for basic RFID operations and payment processing:

-• OCPI Tokens – Define the exchange of tokens (e.g. RFID details) between eMSP and CPO.
-The eMSP periodically sends a list of approved tokens to the CPO, which stores this list and uses it to approve charging sessions.
+• OCPI Tokens – These define the exchange of tokens (e.g., RFID details) between eMSP and CPO.
+Additionally, the eMSP periodically sends a list of approved tokens to the CPO, which stores this list and uses it to approve charging sessions.
 An alternate method allows the CPO to authenticate a token in real-time.

-• OCPI CDRs (Charge Detail Records) – Define the exchange of completed charge sessions for billing.
-When a charge session is completed, a record is created containing the details of the transaction (cost, duration, energy, etc.) and sent to the eMSP for payment.
+• OCPI CDRs (Charge Detail Records) – This module defines the exchange of completed charge sessions for billing.
+Specifically, when a charge session is completed, a record is created containing the details of the transaction (cost, duration, energy, etc.) and sent to the eMSP for payment.

 Modules used by the eMSP for creating an interactive charge point map: